Orla Hardiman

-Orla Hardiman (BSc MB BCh BAO MD FRCPI FAAN) is an Irish consultant neurologist.
+Orla Hardiman (BSc MB BCh BAO MD FRCPI FAAN FTCD (Fellow of Trinity College Dublin) MRIA (Elected member of the Royal Irish Academy) is an Irish consultant neurologist.
 She was appointed Professor of Neurology by Trinity College University of Dublin in 2014, where she heads the Academic Unit of Neurology, housed in Trinity Biomedical Sciences Institute.
-She is a HRB Clinician Scientist and Consultant Neurologist at the National Neuroscience Center of Ireland at Beaumont Hospital, Dublin.
-She leads a team of 30 researchers focussing on clinical and translational aspects of amyotrophic lateral sclerosis and related neurodegenerations.
+She leads a team of over 40 researchers focusing on clinical and translational aspects of amyotrophic lateral sclerosis and related neurodegenerations.
+She was the Health Service Executive National Clinical Lead for Neurology between 2019 and 2024.
 Hardiman has become a prominent advocate for neurological patients in Ireland, and for patients within the Irish health system generally.
-She is co-Founder of the Neurological Alliance of Ireland, and Doctors Alliance for Better Public Healthcare.
-In the past, she established the bi-annual Diaspora Meeting, a forum for Irish neurologists based overseas to present and discuss their research findings with neurologists working in Ireland.
+She was a co-founder of the Neurological Alliance of Ireland, an umbrella organisation for over 24 advocacy groups in Ireland.

 Education and training

 Undergraduate degree and early postgraduate training

 Hardiman attended University College Dublin (UCD) as an undergraduate medical student.
 She completed an intercalated BSc in physiology in 1980 and received her medical degree in 1983.

 After graduation from UCD, Hardiman undertook a one-year internship at St. Vincent's University Hospital, Dublin.
 From 1984 to 1986, she trained as a senior house officer in neurology and neuropathology at St. Lawrence's Hospital, Dublin.